 If you plan to fly long range, it doesn’t matter which system you choose, the limiting factor is still the video link.
 In theory it will even out-perform 1.2GHz video link.

-Yes, Crossfire is slightly faster than SBUS, but not everyone can notice the milli-second level difference, especially when you are flying long range.
+When it comes to latency, Crossfire is indeed slightly faster than R9M, but not everyone is goinng to notice the milli-second level difference, especially when you are flying long range.

 Why 900MHz for Long Range?